openconnect/ocserv/README.md

 are run within docker.

-In addition to the prerequisites listed above, building from git requires the following packages: autoconf, automake, autogen, git2cl, and xz.
+In addition to the prerequisites listed above, building from git requires the following packages: autoconf, automake, git2cl, and xz.

 To build from the git repository use:
 ```
 $ autoreconf -fvi
 $ ./configure && make
 ```

-Note that the system's autogen version must match the included libopts version on the development system, if the included libopts library is to be used.

 # Basic installation instructions